 With that in mind, in this article, we’ll cover ideas for a variety of coworkers in a variety of professions that you may not have considered before.
 Regardless of what you choose, at least try to match the gift to the person.

 Thankfully, there are various gift ideas to consider when giving presents to a co-worker.
 For example, if you’re planning to give something memorable to a female co-worker, you may consider looking at some personalized gifts for her.
 Whether it’s a necklace, bracelet, or keychain with the person’s name on it, all these gifts are something they can cherish because of the effort, creativity, and love you put into them.
+You can also give them their favorite poetry books if they are a bookworm or even a giraffe tracking bracelet if they are an animal lover.

 Anyone who has received something that the buyer really bought for themselves, and gave to you, understands how unappealing it is to get a gift like that.
 So do try and buy gifts that the coworker for whom they’re meant can enjoy.
 With that in mind, consider the following suggestions.